 “You’re better than this.”

 They’re not complicated.
 They’re not judgmental.
 They were simply the opinion of one person, spoken at a time when I wasn’t ready to hear them; a seed planted in my mind that took hold and grew just when I needed it most.

-I am a mother no matter what comes…
+I am a mother no matter what comes;

-I am a drug addict (although clean)…
+I am a sober drug addict;

 I am strong..and I am fierce…